ajahne/blog/_posts/2019-3-29-refactoring-by-martin-fowler-chapter-notes.md

   - There can be a tradeoff between large refactoring and adding a small feature
   - Those without experience in refactoring need mentorship
 - As a tech lead, encourage refactoring, encourage the health of your system
-- **Point of refactoring is not to create “clean code”, it is purely economic - we refactor to make is faster - these economic benefits should always be the driving factor**
+- **Point of refactoring is not to create “clean code”, it is purely economic - we refactor to make it faster - these economic benefits should always be the driving factor**
 - Code ownership - published interfaces are harder to do (e.g. APIs)
 - One of the key characteristics of refactoring is that it does not change the observable behavior of the program
 - If I want to refactor, need self-testing code